Delta SkyMiles Gold review

 Delta SkyMiles Gold Card review

-The Delta SkyMiles Gold American Express Card is currently offering 35,000 bonus miles after you spend $1,000 on purchases within the first three months of account opening.
+The Delta SkyMiles Gold American Express Card is currently offering 70,000 bonus miles after you spend $2,000 in purchases on your new Card in your first 3 months.
+Offer expires 4/28/2021.

 - 4,000 Delta miles + ~$6 fees for a one-way flight from Los Angeles to San Francisco